rmwferguson/CV/CV.md

 Used and developed molecular methods to characterise the bioaerosol microbial community across Urban, Agricultural and Industrial Environments.
 Specifically, determined the optimal sampling strategies/methods for characterising the bioaerosol community with high-throughput sequencing; and developed a tool for rapid pathogen detection un under 60 mins.

 Outputs:
-*(Sonia Garcia-Alcega et al., 2018) (S. Garcia-Alcega et al., 2017) *Decision workflow for selecting optimal sampling strategy *Rapid bioaerosol detection system (RaPaDs) system for detecting pathogens from air in under 60 mins *Detailed characterization of the bioaerosol microbiome to date using metagenetics, metagenomics, and metatranscriptomics.
+* (Sonia Garcia-Alcega et al., 2018) and (S. Garcia-Alcega et al., 2017)
+* Decision workflow for selecting optimal sampling strategy
+* Rapid bioaerosol detection system (RaPaDs) system for detecting pathogens from air in under 60 mins
+* Detailed characterization of the bioaerosol microbiome to date using metagenetics, metagenomics, and metatranscriptomics.

 NERC  NE/M010813/1